BlackScorp/guestbook/article.md

 So, how do you realize Clean Code Architecture in PHP?
 There are a few small rules.

 1. Every action on your website is realized by a Command Pattern (even simple CRUD actions -  you never know if you will need to add additional logic later)
-2. Every action has its own Request and Response class
+2. Every action has its own Request and Response interface and of course the concrete implementations
 3. All dependencies are injected and contain an interface - don't inject concrete classes